tranngonguyettu/Fraud_Detection/README.md

 The real-world bank transactions by European cardholders in 2013 are presented is this data.
 Out of more than 284K transactions, 492 were recorded as fraud and took place over than 2 days.
 There are 31 columns, including:
  - Time: by seconds, since the very first transaction was occured
- - V1 - V28 (29 feature columns - location, branch, transaction type,...): PCA transformation
+ - V1 - V28: feature columns - results of PCA transformation
  - Amount: the amount that each transaction processes
  - Class: fraud - normal category (0: normal; 1:fraud)
 # Explotary data analysis (EDA)